lucasurzedo/Any.JS/README.md

 The REST API can be called by any client developed with any programming language or by an API caller, like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/product/api-client/).

 Details about the REST API at [open api documentation](https://app.swaggerhub.com/apis-docs/lucasurzedo/AnyJS/1.0.0).

+### The Python client using the REST API
+The Python client with several facilities for Python developers are detailed at [open api documentation](https://app.swaggerhub.com/apis-docs/lucasurzedo/AnyJSPythonClient/1.0.0).